How to Develop an Android App: All Points you Should Consider

 An Android technology stack will definitely have the following languages, frameworks and environments.

-- Android Studio: it is an integrated development environment officially launched by Google for developing Android applications in less time and effort.
+- Android Studio is an integrated development environment officially launched by Google to develop Android apps in less time and effort.
+It has different parts, including the Android software development kit and Material Design.

 It has different parts, including the Android software development kit and Material Design.

-- Material Design: this part of the Android Studio helps with creating the visuals of the apps.
-It has a library of components like icons, CTA buttons, sidebars etc.
+- Material Design: this part of the Android Studio defines how to create an Android app’s visuals.
+It has a library of components like icons, CTA buttons, sidebars, etc.

 - Android SDK: this is a library of ready-made code snippets, open-source APIs, and testing and debugging tools that facilitate the development process.
 Each new version of Android comes with its own supporting SDK.